MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_Countdown.md

 With the countdown syntax, this ad's **Title Part 2** would look like this when you create it: "Sale ends in {=COUNTDOWN("2018/02/17 00:00:00","en-us",3)}!".

 > [!NOTE]
+> After an ad's countdown ends, the ad will stop running but will retain the status **Enabled**.
+You can make the ad start running again by either:
 > - Updating the ad's **Countdown ends** date to a point in the future, or
 > - Removing the ad's countdown syntax entirely.